-Jeffrey Tambor Won't Return To 'Transparent' After Amazon's Investigation Into Harassment Allegations — REPORT
+Jeffrey Tambor Is Not Returning To 'Transparent' After Sexual Harassment Allegations

 On Thursday, Feb.
 15, Deadline reported that Amazon has confirmed Jeffrey Tambor is not returning to Transparent for Season 5.
 This update comes after Amazon reportedly conducted an investigation into multiple sexual harassment allegations against Tambor, which the actor has repeatedly denied.
 (Bustle reached out to Amazon and Tambor’s manager for comment about this news, but did not receive an immediate response.)